dubugc/towerbans/_posts/2025-01-01-Complete-List-Of-Rules.md

 ## Complete List Bannable Tower Unite Rules

-All rules listed have been officially stated by Pixeltail Staff on their forums, Discord, in-game, email replies, and moderation appeals.
+All rules listed have been officially stated by Pixeltail Staff on their forums, Discord, in-game, email replies, and moderation appeals.  <br>
 However, some rules are not disclosed and only become known after someone is banned and comes forward, indicating potential abuse of moderation.

 ### In-game Rules